kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Now let's see if my concept really works out. `noh.sh` is just a shortcut for

-    nohup /path_to_your_script/tsm3.sh "$1 "  2>&1 >> /tmp/good.tsms3 </dev/null &>/dev/null &
+    nohup /path_to_your_script/tsm3.sh "$1"  2>&1 >> /tmp/good.tsms3 </dev/null &>/dev/null &

-and will get a lot a list of 25 parameters:
+and will get a long list of 25 parameters:

     docker@boot2docker:/path_to_your_script$  /noh.sh "6 330 373 359 391 463 1547 1608 1624 1673 1790 1854 1913 1934 1952 1957 2097 2160 2181 2236 2348 2491 2607 4867"

-This will put my Linux machine under pressure:
+This surely will put my Linux machine under pressure:

     docker@boot2docker:/mnt/sda1/tmp$ docker exec -it m1 mysql -e "SELECT * FROM tmp.tsmst_time WHERE 1 AND created > '2018-03-29 21:43:08.918475' ORDER BY 1,2"
     +-------+----------------------------+----+----------------------------+-----------------+